aaa123git/cotk/docs/meta/meta_quickstart.md

 ~~ contentstart sphinx
 .. note::

-   If you want to know more about ``Dataloader``, please refer to :mod:`docs of dataloader <cotk.dataloader>`.
+   If you want to know more about data loader, please refer to :mod:`dataloader docs <cotk.dataloader>`.
 ~~ contentend sphinx

 ~~ contentstart readme
-**note**: If you want to know more about ``Dataloader``, please refer to [docs of dataloader](https://thu-coai.github.io/cotk_docs/index.html#model-zoo).
+**note**: If you want to know more about data loader, please refer to [dataloader docs](https://thu-coai.github.io/cotk_docs/index.html#model-zoo).
 ~~ contentend readme

 ### Metrics

-We found there are different versions of the same metric in different papers, which leads to **unfair comparison between models**.
-For example, whether considering ``unk``, calculating the mean of NLL across sentences or tokens in ``perplexity`` may introduce huge differences.
+We found there are different versions of the same metric in released codes on Github, which leads to unfair compare between models.
+For example, whether considering ``unk``, calculating the mean of NLL across sentences or tokens in ``perplexity`` may introduce **an error of several times** and **extremely** harm the evaluation.

-We provide a unified implementation for metrics, where ``hashvalue`` is provided for checking whether the same data is used.
-The metric object receives mini-batches.
+We provide unified metrics implementation for all models.
+The metric object receives data in batch.

 ```python
     >>> import cotk.metric